Tanzania family safari

 Why take the kids?

-With the exception of the very young, children will love everything about a Tanzania family safari.
+Provided that the itinerary includes plenty of non-vehicle based activities to complement the game-viewing, children will love everything about a Tanzania family safari.
 It is tremendously exciting and you will never see your children as quiet as when the ranger tells them that they need to be silent so as to approach a pride of lion.
 They will become quickly adept at identifying all the different species and particularly at catching glimpses of the magical big-five (lion, leopard, rhino, buffalo, elephant).
 Adult vision quickly seems second rate compared to the eagle eyes of your children!

 Some of our reasons for choosing a family safari in Tanzania include: